saeedrila/remedy/README.md

 Create sample API to check whether they are working or not 'GET' and 'POST' views.
 This can be confirmed using REST's default page.

+Postman is used to interact with the API from this point.

 # React